operator-framework/operator-controller/docs/contribute/developer.md

 The following `make run` starts a [KIND](https://sigs.k8s.io/kind) cluster for you to get a local cluster for testing, see the manual install steps below for how to run against a remote cluster.

 !!! note
-    You will need a container runtime environment, like Docker, or experimentally, Podman, installed, to run Kind.
+    You will need a container runtime environment like Docker to run Kind.
+Kind also has experimental support for Podman.

     If you are on MacOS, see [Special Setup for MacOS](#special-setup-for-macos).